in28minutes/java-cheat-sheet/README.md

 ```

 When executed this program just hangs, because of a deadlock.
-To make what is happening behind the screens more clear, LetÕs add in a few sysoutÕs in the Operation class.
+To make what is happening behind the screens more clear, Let's add in a few sysout's in the Operation class.
 ```
 class SomeOperation {
     Resource resource1 = new Resource();